 The Greenbook states that the gift would generally occur "on December 31 of the year in which the income tax is paid."
 Acknowledging the need for some exceptions to that rule, the Greenbook adds "if earlier, immediately before the owner's death, or on the owner's renunciation of any reimbursement right for that year."
-But even that addition does not specifically provide for cases where the reimbursement is made only in the trustee's discretion and not as the deemed owner's "right," or where the "reimbursement right" terminates other than by the owner's renunciation, or when grantor trust (or "deemed owned") status itself terminates other than by the owner's death.
-Likewise, the Greenbook does not address how to determine the year in which the deemed owner pays the income tax on the trust's income when some of the deemed owner's income tax liability is paid by quarterly estimated payments, three of which have been made in the year before the income tax return is filed, or by overpayments applied from the previous year's return.
+But even that addition does not specifically provide for cases where the reimbursement is made only in the trustee's discretion and not as the deemed owner's "right," or where the "reimbursement right" terminates other than by the owner's renunciation, or when grantor trust (or "deemed owned") status itself terminates other than by the owner's income tax liability is paid by quarterly estimated payments, three of which have been made in the year before the income tax return is filed, or by overpayments applied from the previous year's return.
 It is almost certain, however, that all such payments would be treated as made in the year the tax is due, because otherwise the notion of being "reimbursed by the trust during that same year" would make no sense.